 Consumer Price Index.
-Changes in the Consumer Price Index for All Urban Consumers (CPI-U) for the Southern California area increased by 2.0% in 2016; and by a similar amount over the past 10 years (1.9%).
+Changes in the Consumer Price Index for All Urban Consumers (CPI-U) for the Southern California area increased by less than 1.0% in 2021; and an average of 2.1% over the past 10 years.
+However, we are now experiencing the steepest rise in costs in over 40 years.